ASinghh/HMM_POS_Tagger/README.md

 # HMM_POS_Tagger
 A python implementation of Hidden Markove Model for Parts of Speech Tagging.
 The project is a part of the Udacity's Natural Language Processing Nanodegree.
+Structural code is from Udacity worksapce and my implementations are under the ToDo sections.
 Project starts with Most Frequent Class Tagger and proceeds to a pomegrannate implementation of Hidden Markov model using probability functions which are also defined in the same notebook.
 Smoothing and other performance enhancing methods are also explored in the notebook.